 Jen perceives outreach as a critical component of her role as an educator, and is active both in the scientific and general communities.
 She enjoys teaching three classes ('Waves and Diffraction', 'Optoelectronics, and 'Science of the Impossible') and has organized the Plasmonics/Nanophotonics Gordon Conference (elected Chair for 2022 and Vice Chair for 2018), the National Academy of Engineering Frontiers of Engineering Meeting (2015), and the Semiconducting Nanocrystals/Plasmonic Materials/Metamaterials symposia for the Materials Research Society meetings (2010, 2012, 2013, 2017).
 She is also recruiting the next generation of scientists and engineers through various public speaking engagements and science/ performing and visual art exhibits geared towards the general public and local elementary and high school students.
 Her teaching and outreach has earned her the Tau Beta Pi Outstanding Engineering teaching award.

-When not in the lab, Jen enjoys cycling the latest century, exploring new cities, cultures, and cuisines, and reliving her childhood with her two young sons.
+When not in the lab, Jen enjoys long distance running, cycling the latest century, exploring new cities, cultures, and cuisines, and reliving her childhood with her two young sons.